ianb-cerebras/langchain-simulation/README.md

 - Add new persona generation strategies
 - Implement different interview question types
 - Enhance insight synthesis algorithms
-- Integrate with other AI providers

 ## Deployment

-This is a Next.js application that can be deployed to:
+This is a Next.js application that can be deployed to Vercel
-- Vercel (recommended)
-- Netlify
-- Any Node.js hosting platform

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-[Add your license here]

----

 Built with Next.js, TypeScript, and Cerebras AI